Healthcare in the Netherlands

 You normally have to make an appointment in advance and may have to wait a few days to get a slot.
 Appointments often run late, so expect to wait, and they only last around 15 minutes, so be succinct when you’re in front of the doctor.
 Many doctors have daily first-come, first-served sessions (inloop spreekuur) for short phone or drop-in consultations.
 These days, it’s rare for doctors to make house calls.

 Dutch healthcare is generally non-interventionist in nature, so don’t expect to leave the consultation with a prescription.
 Dutch doctors tend not to hand out antibiotics or anti-depressants lightly.
+It can be important to be clear and communicate what you want; read how to talk to Dutch doctors so they will listen.

 You might also see the doctor’s assistant (for blood pressure readings, urine testing, injections) or practice nurse (for monitoring chronic conditions like asthma or diabetes).

-Going to see a specialist
+Going to see a specialist in the Netherlands

-You can’t go directly to a specialist for treatment, you have to be referred by a huisarts.
+You can’t go directly to a specialist for treatment; you have to be referred by a huisarts.
 Most specialists work within a hospital setting – as ‘contractors’ instead of employees – rather than a specialist clinic, and waiting lists can be long.

 There are different types of hospital.
 Those attached to universities and carrying out medical research unsurprisingly have the most advanced medical equipment and treatments, and can offer the most specialised care.
-Teaching hospitals, training medics and nurses, also offer some specialised treatments.
+Teaching hospitals, training medics and nurses also offer some specialised treatments.
 General hospitals deal with more routine conditions.

 For information on hospital locations, see Expatica's listing of hospitals in the Netherlands.